homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/docs/api.md

 - Fan = 4
 - Nanoe Stand Alone = 5

-Note: After set Nanoe Stand Alone, value for operationMode will be 4, to check if Fan mode or Nanoe mode is enabled check 'lastSettingMode' (read only value) - 1 is for Fan, 2 is for Nanoe.
+Note: After set Nanoe Stand Alone, value for operationMode will be 4, to check if Fan mode or Nanoe mode is enabled check 'lastSettingMode' (read only value), 1 is for Fan, 2 is for Nanoe.

 ### ecoMode